Maria Inês Nassif

 In 2012, she was the communications advisor to the Brazilian President Luiz Inácio Lula da Silva.

-She graduated in Journalism at the Cásper Líbero College in 1978 and holds a master's degree in Social Sciences from the Pontifical Catholic University of São Paulo (2005), for her dissertation "Newspapers, Democracy and the Market Dictatorship: Coverage of the Presidential Elections of 2002 ".
+She graduated in journalism at the Cásper Líbero College in 1978 and holds a master's degree in Social Sciences from the Pontifical Catholic University of São Paulo (2005), for her dissertation "Newspapers, Democracy and the Market Dictatorship: Coverage of the Presidential Elections of 2002".

-Her brother is the Brazilian journalist, columnist and member of the editorial board of Folha de S. Paulo, Luis Nassif.
+Her brother is the Brazilian journalist, columnist and member of the editorial board of Folha de S. Paulo, Luís Nassif.